Diamante-Smith/osticket-prereqs/README.md

 - Please ensure that the licensing agreement presented is checked, and then proceed by selecting "Review + Create," followed by "Create"

+- Then the virtual machine will be created

 <br>
+<h3>&#9313; Find your VM's public IP address</h3>

 pic 3:45

 <br>

-- Open Remote Desktop

-- First, copy the public IP address
+- First, copy the public IP address from the newly created virtual machine

+- Then Open Remote Desktop

 <img width="276" alt="Screenshot 2025-01-13 at 1 12 03 PM" src="https://github.com/user-attachments/assets/f63c13d1-7408-4d1c-9568-884061a5557e" />

 <br>

+<h3>&#9314; Connect to your VM using the Remote Desktop Connection app</h3>

 - Go to the App Store on Mac and download this app.
 We are going to use remote desktop to connect to our Windows Server virtual machine

 <img width="287" alt="Screenshot 2024-09-19 at 12 28 36 PM" src="https://github.com/user-attachments/assets/fc0b9142-ae88-4315-9a78-b2649a841455">

-- Open Microsoft Remote Desktop --> Click on the Plus icon and click on add Pc --> Name it .. in "Friendly Name:" ---> paste the public IP address in the PC name ---> press add to connect (if needed put in the username and password u made to connect)
+- Open Microsoft Remote Desktop --> Click on the Plus icon and click on add Pc --> Name it "osTicket" in "Friendly Name:" ---> paste the public IP address in the PC name ---> press add to connect (if needed put in the username and password u made to connect)

 <br>